IMPACTASSETS 50™

 Category: Private Debt - Other

 Sunwealth is a clean energy investment firm on a mission to change who benefits from renewable energy by changing the way we invest in it.
-We envision a future where renewable energy is accessible, affordable and inclusive.
-We invest in that future by financing and managing high-performance renewable energy projects in the built environment that deliver clean power, cost savings and quality jobs to “solar deserts,” including low-income communities and communities of color.
+We envision a future where renewable energy is accessible, affordable, and inclusive.
+We invest in that future by financing and managing high-performance solar plus storage projects in the built environment that deliver clean power, cost savings and quality jobs to communities across the U.S., with a particular focus on low-income communities and communities of color.
 Sunwealth partners with skilled local solar installers, community organizations, local businesses and investors to bring solar access to houses of worship, schools, nonprofit organizations, businesses, municipalities and low-income households.

 Total Assets Under Management: